Drinking water to lose weight is not only possible, but it’s the healthiest method to get fit, along with water therapy for weight loss

 - Drinking water will dilute your blood’s acidity, restoring the pH balance

-– by storing fat, your body is actually protecting itself against metabolic and dietary acids (tells Dr. Young)
+– by storing fat for instance, your body is actually protecting itself against metabolic and dietary acids (tells Dr. Young)

 - Water will also help flush toxins from your blood and intestines, helping your liver detoxify.
 Dehydration can actually harm your liver, leaving you with the difficulty of detoxifying your body’s chemical by-products.